callum-jones19/leadlight/notes/notes.md

 11. At this point, I want to take a second to re-organise the module, because with the info above, it's clear that we'll need to change it for when we start to add the new stuff.

+## Stuff I missed at the start lol:

+- Going through what is unimplemented in the vst3-sys core crate.
+  - Firstly, worth noting that the last commit to the vst3-sys library was 3 years ago - initial indicator that it is probably relatively stable for almost all purposes.
+  - No open issues indicating issues with missing APIs - there is a single issue from 2020 noting which APIs are not implemented, but again, this hasn't really changed since then
+      - These are the following:
+        1. `ivsthostapplication.h`
+        2. `ivstinterappaudio.h`
+        3. `ivstphysicalui.h`
+        4. `ivsttestplugprovider.h`
+        5. `vstpresetkeys.h`
+        6. `vstpshtpack4.h`
+        7. `vstspeaker.h`
+  - The repo itself notes that you can find things that are unimplemented by searching for `todo` in the project root itself
+    - Broadly speaking, these line up.
+However, a few inconsistencies.
+  - In the end, I moved away from doing a super detailed scrape of the missing features.
+    There were a few factors behind this logic:
+    1. The library I'm actually using nih-plug.
+This is an abstraction **around** `vst3-sys`.
+This means that if there is a missing feature in vst3-sys that I will be relying on, it will either not be implemented in nih-plug (which will be obvious to me, and therefore I can contribute it upstream - it won't fail silently, which is what I should be worried about).
+    2. There is no similar warning in the actual `nih-plug` library.
+This suggests that there are no major missing interfaces.
+    3. Fundamentally, there were no crucial missing interfaces.